Interesting Questions, Facts, and Information

 Monotheism.
 Judaism is a Monotheistic religion, which means that we only believe in one god.
 Judaism is considered the first or one of the first Monotheistic religions.
 The word stems from two roots of "Mono" meaning one and "Theism" meaning belief in god.

 Elijah.
 Elijah the prophet has a very interesting story.
 After many perils, he ascended from life in a "pillar of fire."
 His name is mentioned in Eliyahu Hanavi, after Havdallah, and during the Pesach Seder we sing the same song and open the door for him.
 We also have Elijah's cup of wine on the table.
+Elijah also has a special place in the 'brit milah', the circumcision of all male Jews.

 Abraham, Isaac, Jacob.
 In the Amidah prayer, many orthodox and traditional Jews recite the prayer with just the Avot (fathers): Abraham, Isaac and Jacob.